Best Florida LPN Programs - 2020

 The 12-month LPN program in Florida offered at Mcfatter prepares you to successfully face the challenges of the nursing field.
 The course starts five times in a year and classes begin in the months of March, May/June, July, September, and December.
 During this 1,350-hour long course, you will learn the concepts of nursing, effective communications, and more importantly, get hands on training to provide holistic care to patients.
 For admission, you must hold a high school diploma and undergo an orientation session with the counselor.

 Striving for academic excellence with integrity is the hallmark of education at Galen College of Nursing, St Petersburg.
 The student-centric focus of the college coupled with highly trained academic and administrative staff sets it apart from the rest.
 The institute well recognizes the changing scenario in healthcare field and accordingly, updates its curriculum and teaching pedagogy to successfully meet ever-evolving nursing challenges.

-The LPN program of GCN begins four times a year in the months of January, April, July, and October.
+If you are looking at LPN programs in FL with multiple start dates, GCN begins classes four times a year in the months of January, April, July, and October, so you can start when you are ready.
 This 12-month full-time program will train you in foundational and advanced nursing courses though theoretical classes, practical labs, and real-world clinical experiences.
 Following are the criteria you have to fulfill for securing the admission:

 - Good communication skills in English

 After graduation, you can immediately start working in the nursing field or else opt for the higher education.

 If you are looking for a strong footing in the nursing field, the LPN program of Erwin Technical College, Tampa makes for an ideal choice.
 Armed with highly-trained faculty members, the Institute encourages freedom of enquiry through open exchange of ideas.
 Also, conducive to learning environment is equally impressive infrastructure that helps the students to fully realize their potential.